periode/webthesis/parser/README.md

 ## done

+- [x] create table of contents
+- [x] issue that only the first children are being picked up
 - [x] have a "spacer" command
 - [x] store the include value (i.e. the current chapter) for each label (added external state)
 - [x] item __tricky one: the rest of the line should be itemized__